Analysing the climate at spatial points for a given period

 Here we introduce coordinates as a sf object, and

-retrieve minimum temperature for a single day (1 January 2001).
+retrieve minimum temperature for a single day (1 January 2001) and mean

 library(sf)